pentatonica/metric/README.md

 - We will assume that under performing happen rarely.
 - We will assume that the underperformance periods are continuous.

+### Formula

+Average =

+Median =

-## Output
+## Result

 A pre-format output will be written in a file which name is the same as the file json and the extension will be change from json to ouput.
 The numeric value are in Megabits per second.
 Therefore, a conversion to Megabytes per second to Megabits per second will be there.

-## Formula

-Average =

-Median =

 ## ⚙️ Thoughts